dexie/dexie-website-old/cloud/docs/access-control.md

 **add**

 Permission to add new objects to given set of tables.
-Note that [object ownership](#object-ownership) imply full permissions of an object.
-So unless a user specifies `{owner: null}` when adding an object, the user will keep control of the object and be able to delete it or update any field of it no matter not having any other permission than the **add** permission.
+Note that [object ownership](#object-ownership) implies full permissions of an object.
+So unless a user specifies `{owner: null}` when adding an object, the user will keep control of the object and be able to delete it or update any field within it, no matter that user's other existing permissions.

 Example